andrerod/andrerod.github.com/_posts/2013-04-17-my-sublime-text-2-environment.md

 ![GitGutter](/images/posts/GitGutter.png)
 Notice the squares in the gutter area indicating which lines were changed

 Most projects that I contribute to today use git.
-Even if they don't, many times I setup a local git repository to keep track of the changes I make to then locally, in my computer, without having to rely on a remote server.
-GitGutter provides an integrated way of seeing each change you make right from the text editor.
+Even if they don't, more often than not, I setup a local git repository to keep track of the changes I make to them locally.
+GitGutter provides an integrated way of seeing each change right from the editor.

 SublimeLinter
 -------------